 As widespread as they are disturbing, heartworms are a species of parasitic organism that feeds upon the nutrients in a host animal’s blood.
-As their name would suggest, their place of residence is the heart, which means that an infestation can quickly start to produce some pretty unpleasant symptoms that can threaten the life of the animal the worms have decided to use as a home.
-Even more disturbingly, the worms can sometimes manage to infect a creature even if they are using a preventative drug.
-Many animals are at risk of contracting the condition, including humans, though they are more common in warmer climates and areas that lack proper sanitation measures.
-However, are dogs able to fall victim to this problem?
+As their name would suggest, their place of residence is mainly the heart.
+An infestation can quickly start to produce unpleasant symptoms that can threaten the life of the animal the worms have decided to use as a home.
+Many animals are at risk of contracting the condition, including humans, though they are more common in warmer climates.
+But, the spread of heartworm over the continental United States is more prevalent every year.

 Can Dogs Get Heartworm While On Preventative Medication?

 The answer is a resounding ‘yes’.
 Heartworms are a common killer amongst many dog populations, requiring a fast response if they are to be prevented from doing serious damage.
 If you suspect that your dog has contracted heartworm, take them to be examined by a vet as soon as possible.

 Dogs can fall victim to heartworm even if they are on a regimen of specialized preventative drugs.
 Dispensing errors can be to blame, as many of the drugs are topical in nature, requiring precise application in order to work properly.
 Allowing your dog to swim too soon after application can reduce the efficacy.
 If your dog vomits up a portion of the oral medication, or if the medication is given too late, there will be a lapse in protection.
 So, although the medication is typically very effective, there is a chance that your furry companion can get heartworm despite your best efforts.
 It is important to have your dog tested for heartworm at the recommended intervals.

 Does My Dog Have Heartworm?